limkeunhak/N.Order/README.md

 # N.Order (Neighborhood Ordering)

 N.Order is disk-friendly graph ordering to reduce I/O overhead.
 In disk-based graph processing, entire graph data is stored into disk.
 Generally, graph data is arranged by vertex id.
-Because graph processing workload has extremely random access graph processing on disk-based has low efficiency.
+Because graph processing workload has extremely random access graph processing on disk has low efficiency.
 N.Order modifies graph layout on disk by re-assigning vertex id.
 So, it can reduce I/O overhead and improve graph processing performance.

 ## N.Order`s Goal